-The availability of the internet has increased access of information and brought greater transparency to governing, increased civil society participation in the decision-making process, created possibilities for offering better and cheaper public services, and has also saved resources.
-Estonia believes that supporting freedom of expression on the internet is as important as all other activities related to the protection and promotion of human rights.
+The availability of the Internet has increased access to information and brought greater transparency to governing, increased civil society participation in the decision-making process, created possibilities for offering better and cheaper public services, and has also saved resources.
+Estonia believes that supporting freedom of expression on the Internet is as important as all other activities related to the protection and promotion of human rights.
 The freedom of expression online is an inseperable part of human rights.

-Estonia considers the report by Frank La Rue, UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, to be one of the most important international documents on the subject of internet freedom.
-It is the first UN document which deals with the right for freedom of expression and information in the internet.
-The main message of the report is that virtual freedom of expression a human right like any other, needing protection and expansion.
-According to the report, the internet is one of the most influential instruments of the 21st century for increasing transparency and access to information, and supporting it should be the priority of every state.
-On the other hand, La Rue expresses concern that several countries use existing laws or implement new laws in order to limit digital freedom of expression.
-The report also includes a number of recommendations for what countries should do for the internet to be freer, safer and more accessible to the general population, see the report (PDF).
+Estonia considers the report from 2011 by Frank La Rue, former UN Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression, to be one of the most important international milestones on the subject of Internet freedom.
+It is the first UN document which addresses the right to freedom of expression and information on the Internet.
+The main message of the report is that virtual freedom of expression is a human right like any other, needing protection and expansion.
+According to the report, the Internet is one of the most influential instruments of the 21st century for increasing transparency and access to information, and supporting it should be the priority of every state.
+On the other hand, La Rue expresses concern that several countries try to limit freedom of expression online.
+The report also includes a number of recommendations for what countries should do for the Internet to be free, safe and accessible to the general population (see the report (PDF)).

-In April 2014, Estonia organized an Internet freedom themed conference.
-As current chairman of the Freedom Online Coalition (FOC), Estonia organised the fourth annual meeting and conference “Free and Secure Internet for All”.
+In April 2014, Estonia as a current chairman of the Freedom Online Coalition (FOC) organised the fourth annual meeting and the conference “Free and Secure Internet for All”.
 The high-level conference brought together over 400 people from more than 60 countries and focused on Internet freedom and governance.
-During a separate meeting, the ministers of the member states adopted the Tallinn Internet Freedom Agenda, confirming the common goal of all 23 member states to keep the Internet free and whole and in which one of the most important aspects that is reiterated is that human rights and Internet freedom are inseparable.
+During a separate meeting, the ministers of the member states adopted the Tallinn Internet Freedom Agenda, confirming the common goal of all 23 member states to keep the Internet open, free and secure; one of the most important aspects that is reiterated is that human rights and Internet freedom are inseparable.

 Founded at: 8-9.12.2011, The Hague